SO2 data and alert service

 Segments of an orbit used for the notification

 SCIAMACHY measures alternatively in nadir and in limb mode along its orbit.
 The SO2 service can only use nadir measurements.
-This in a naturaly way implies that nadir states of SCIAMACHY -- which constitute about one minute of measurements -- are used as segments of orbits for the alert service.
+This in a naturaly way implies that nadir states of SCIAMACHY -- which constitute about one minute of measurements -- are used as segments of orbits for the notification service.

 The notification process